Agile Automation Testing In SAFe

 Product Owners at times typically involve in testing and ad hoc testing.

-Additionally, in an agile or system team, testers are becoming a part of virtual teams and are commonly referred to like the Communities of Practices (CoPs).
+Additionally, in an agile ( also SAFe ) team, testers ( also automation testers ) are becoming a part of virtual teams and are commonly referred to like the Communities of Practices (CoPs).
 CoPs are comprised of people from different teams and departments having common expertise and knowledge.
 They come together as one and participate in activities to share their expertise and experiences.

-Testing in an Agile enterprise, everyone is accountable for quality which makes everyone a tester regardless of their levels within the organization.
+Automation Testing in a SAFe ( Scaled Agile Framework ) in an enterprise, everyone is accountable for quality which makes everyone a tester regardless of their levels within the organization.
 Therefore, other enterprise businesses opt for cross-skilled resources.
 For instance, developer-tester role, an individual dedicated to programming as well as testing.

 Now that you have the bigger picture of Agile Testing, what role do you play in?
 How is your agile culture within your organization different from this?